Caroline Winnett

 Caroline Winnett is the executive director of the Berkeley SkyDeck startup accelerator at the University of California, Berkeley.
 She is a serial entrepreneur, civic activist, angel investor, advisor and board member of several startups, and a frequent speaker on startups, accelerators, women in business and consumer neuroscience.

 Education

 Winnett attended Brown University as an undergraduate and got her violin performance degree in 1984 from the Indiana University School of Music.

 In 1990, Winnett earned her MBA from the Berkeley Haas School of Business.
-In a 2018 interview, Winnett said that she created her own major in Entrepreneurial Operations because at that time there were no programs at Berkleley for entrepreneurs.
+In a 2018 interview, Winnett said that she created her own major in Entrepreneurial Operations because at that time there were no programs at Berkeley for entrepreneurs.

 Civic activism and Berkeley landmarks

 Save Berkeley Iceland

 In 2008, Winnett was a founder and spokesperson for Save Berkeley Iceland, advocating for the preservation of the 67-year old Olympic-sized historical ice rink in Berkeley, California.
 She appeared on local NBC News to raise donations and also petitioned the city council.
 Winnett and the group were able to raise $50,000 and advocated turning the rink into a nonprofit, but in the end were not able to save the rink from closure.